 Help to provide a state of the art service to support autistic people in Glasgow

-We are delighted to be opening a new service in Castlemilk, Glasgow.
+We are delighted to have opened a new service in Castlemilk, Glasgow.
 From March 2023, the Ardencraig Day Service will deliver day opportunities for up to 14 adults, and provide a dedicated space for an additional 10 individuals on a community-based outreach basis.